code-obos/grunnmuren/.changeset/lucky-masks-rescue.md

 "@obosbbl/grunnmuren-react": patch
 ---

-update react-aria-components dependency to 1.1.1
+* Update react-aria-components to 1.1.1
+* Add `use client;` directive to Grunnmuren for better RSC compatibility